NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth

 \section{Acknowledgements}

-We thank Christoph Ternes for helpful comments in the early stages of this project.
+We thank Christoph Ternes for helpful comments in the early stages of this project, the anonymous referee for helpful comments, and Taku Izubuchi for a careful examination of the code.
 PBD acknowledges support from the US Department of Energy under Grant Contract DE-SC0012704.
 This manuscript has been authored in part by FermiForward Discovery Group, LLC under Contract Number 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.